pierva/host-static-website-aws/README.md

 ![alt upload page](/images/s3/upload-page.png)

-At this point the files have not been uploaded yet to the console.
-But you can see the uploaded content listed on the popup.
+At this point the files have not been transferred yet to the bucket.
+You can see the uploaded content listed on the popup.
 Click the `Upload` button to transfer the files to the bucket.

 ![alt files ready](/images/s3/files-ready.png)